kammitama5/kammitama5.github.io/_posts/2018-4-10-Tuesday-April-10th.md

 ## I'm really sorry
 - But **this** is the best title!
 This is exactly how I feel!
 - I'm having the **time** of my life just writing and learning Haskell all day.
-- If I could do this for the rest of my life, I'd be pretty happy (*Haskell cue sugar daddy*)(just kidding!)
+- If I could do this for the rest of my life, I'd be pretty happy (*cue Haskell sugar daddy*)(just kidding!)
 - I LOVE THIS!!!!!!
 I'm seriously HAPPY every day and excited to come to the lab and just code for 8 or 9 hours straight, with my headphones on, and a flask of tea that lasts me all day.
 I also started packing a sandwich, which works when my stomach starts grumbling  for a morsel of bread.